Skip to main content

 How I approach it

-The work begins with the governing documents, ownership economics, and actual operating reality.
-The goal is to identify pressure points quickly, separate emotion from business risk, and decide whether the matter calls for negotiated restructuring, buyout strategy, or formal dispute action.
+I start with the governing documents, the ownership economics, and the actual operating reality.
+The goal is to find the pressure points fast, separate emotion from business risk, and decide whether the matter calls for negotiated restructuring, a buyout strategy, or formal action.

 Common mistakes